-Baselines were implemented using official code when available, or based on the original papers otherwise.
-We use established metrics that effectively capture performance under heterogeneity.
+We compare \texttt{ALSO} with standard DL baselines, including \texttt{AdamW} and \texttt{Static Weights} (see Appendix \ref{appendix:unbalanced_cifar}), and several DRO methods that tackle problems similar to ours.
+We use both classical DRO methods like \texttt{Spectral Risk} \citep{mehta2023stochastic}, and state-of-the-art methods such as \texttt{DRAGO} \citep{mehta2024drago} (noted for fast convergence), \texttt{FastDRO} \citep{levy2020large} (a scalable method), \texttt{RECOVER} \citep{qi2021online} (a non-convex method).
+All the methods are discussed in Section \ref{sec:intro}.
+Baselines were implemented using official code when suitable, or based on the paper otherwise.
 Details on hyperparameter tuning can be found in Appendix \ref{appendix:experimental_summary}.
 In short, all methods were tuned for the same number of iterations using either the Optuna package \citep{akiba2019optuna} or a grid search.
 To reduce the hyperparameter search space, we fix $\alpha=1$.
-This decision is supported by theoretical analysis (see Theorem \ref{theorem:optimistic_mirror_prox} in our paper and \citep{popov1980modification}) and prior empirical studies, which have shown that setting $\alpha$ near $1$ is an effective choice \citep{mertikopoulos2018optimistic, daskalakis2017training, antonakopoulos2019adaptive}.
+This decision is supported by theory (see \citep{popov1980modification}) and prior empirical studies, which have shown that setting $\alpha$ near $1$ is an effective choice \citep{mertikopoulos2018optimistic}.